Skip to main content

 Your relay game stations can be based on a place in the story, a character, an attitude, a verse in the story, or a meaning of the story.
 Thus, a relay for the Prodigal Son can include “the Pig sty” station, and “the Older Brother’s unforgiving jealousy” darkness.
 Your Game Workshop “Game Kit” should have things like: plastic sheets, costumes to put on, canvas dropcloths, rope, cardboard, blankets, packing tape, posterboard,

-A Note about “Reflecting” in the Game Workshop
+A Note about “Reflecting and Reflection” in the Game Workshop

 Sometimes it’s hard to get the kids to reflect at the end of a big active game.
 Journaling, for example, or leading a prayer can be tough to do after 10 minutes of running around.
 Their adrenaline is going, and thus, you need a reflection that can handle it.